scorzy/IdleGraph/README.md

 # Idle Graph

-## This game is in development !
+This game is an incremental game about polynomial growth and graphs.
-This game is still in development, not ready for production.
-Prestige, options and other stuff are not implemented yet.
-This is just a prototype.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.